 Everyday food items

-Garlic, coffee, chocolate, avocado, grapes, raisins, and onions are just some of the everyday food items which pose a hazard to the nation’s furry friends.
+Coffee, chocolate, avocado pits and skins, grapes, raisins, and onions are just some of the everyday food items which pose a hazard to the nation’s furry friends.
 Therefore, it’s essential that if you keep any of these products in your kitchen that you ensure they are inaccessible to dogs and cats.
 Many pets have mastered the skill of opening cupboards to get what they want, so consider putting child locks on the doors to keep them safe.
 While feeding healthy, fresh human food is highly recommended, it’s not advisable to feed your pet scraps from the dinner table, no matter how much he sits by your feet and begs.
-Spices, sauces, and fatty foods can upset your pet’s stomach, cause unnecessary weight gain and there’s the possibility that the leftover burger you give him might contain onion and garlic powder.
+Spices, sauces, and fatty foods can upset your pet’s stomach, cause unnecessary weight gain and there’s the possibility that the leftover burger you give him might contain onions or onion powder.

 Across the country, homes are packed full of household toxins which could make pets sick.
 Household cleaners contain an array of chemicals which are toxic to both humans and animals, which is why you so often see warning symbols on the back of their containers.
 Pets consuming human medication is another common occurrence.
 According to the Animal Poison Control Center, 17% of all poison cases were a result of dogs ingesting their owner’s medication.